Whakaari / White Island: Geography

+Climate

 Geology

 Whakaari / White Island is an andesite–dacite stratovolcano that consists of two overlapping volcanic cones, which are the Ngatoro and Central cones.
 The Ngatoro Cone is extinct and partially eroded.
 The amphitheatre-shaped Central Cone is an active cone.
 The crater of Central Cone is open to the southeast as the result of major, past flank landslides involving hydrothermally altered rock and past phreatic and phreatomagmatic eruptions. the Ngatoro Cone and Central cones are both constructed of alternating layers of lava flows, tuffs, agglomerates, tephra, igneous dikes, and breccias.
 Some of these strata have been altered to varying degrees by highly corrosive and acid hydrothermal fluids and gases.

 The modern crater floor of Whakaari / White Island lies less than 30 m above sea level and is largely covered by material from the 1914 debris avalanche.
 The main crater contains three coalescing sub-craters.
 The sub-craters are aligned NW-SE within the amphitheatre-shaped Central Cone.
 The open sea breaches the south-eastern crater wall in three places to form Shark, Te Awapuia, and Wilson bays, which Troup Head and Pinnacle Head separate from each other.
 Long-lived, semi-continuous, weak, hydrothermal explosions, similar to those occurring in the Western sub-crater today, are regarded to have formed these three bays as hydrothermal explosion craters.